mrworf/window-opener/README.md

 # window-opener
 TL;DR
-Allows for a REST API to control a windows install.
+Allows for a REST API to control a windows machine.

 Server which exposes two REST API end-points, one to allow starting and stopping of "programs" and one which allows lowlevel manipulation.